yxyxchen/yxyxchen/README.md

-- I am a Ph.D. candidate in Cognitive Science at Boston Univerisity.
+- I am a Ph.D. researcher in an interdisciplinary field (Neuroeconomics) and a freelance data scientist.

-- I study:
-  - ✨ Generative models of human behavior
-  - ✨ Quantitative methods
-  - ✨ Individual differences
-  - ✨ Everyday decision-making

-- In spare time, I enjoy:
-  - Learning mathematics and coding for fun
+- At work, I build human-like reinforcement learning models and develop tools that automate large-scale modeling analysis and data collection.

-  - Searching for the next good read
+- In my free time, I enjoy learning mathematics/coding for fun, searching for the next good read, and shopping stationery with eye-pleasing colors.
-  - Design with eye-pleasing colors